Summary Metrics and Listings that are Commonly Used to Track Study Progress

 Cross-site view of the number of Participants at each site and their primary stage in the study.

-- Randomized - The number of subject where the defined randomization form was completed
+• Randomized - The number of subjects where the defined randomization form was completed

-- Exited - The number of subject where the defined study exit form was completed
+• Exited - The number of subjects where the defined study exit form was completed

 Tap any of the report headers to export the numbers associated with the chart.